jboss-openshift/openshift-quickstarts/jta-crash-rec-eap/README.md

 When the JBoss EAP imaget streams are deployed you will just import the template and create the application.

+For JBoss EAP 7.1.x, see https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.1/html/red_hat_jboss_enterprise_application_platform_for_openshift/advanced_tutorials#transaction_recovery_demo

+For JBoss EAP CD, see 'Getting Started with JBoss EAP for OpenShift Container Platform' section of the documetation at: https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform_continuous_delivery/

-For tha JBoss EAP 6.4.x use the template `eap64-qs-test-s2i.json`.
+For JBoss EAP 7.1.x use the template `eap71-qs-test-s2i.json`.
-For the JBoss EAP 7.0.x use the template `eap70-qs-test-s2i.json`.
+For JBoss EAP 6.4.x use the template `eap64-qs-test-s2i.json`.

 ### JBoss EAP 6.4.x